-filter_by_level(): Checks the log entries's log level against the configuration of standard library's logging.
+- filter_by_level(): Checks the log entry's log level against the configuration of standard library's logging.
 Log entries below the threshold get silently dropped.
-Put it at the beginning of your processing chain to avoid expensive operations happen in the first place.
+Put it at the beginning of your processing chain to avoid expensive operations happen in the first place. - add_logger_name(): Adds the name of the logger to the event dictionary under the key logger. - add_log_level(): Adds the log level to the event dictionary under the key level. - PositionalArgumentsFormatter: This processes and formats positional arguments (if any) passed to log methods in the same way the logging module would do, e.g. logger.info("Hello, %s", name).